 State Associations shall comply with all obligations and requirements that NGBs must follow under the Sports Act and USOPC Bylaws.

-State Organization Members are each given one vote toward a Group Membership Director seat on the board representing both Contributing Organization Members and State Members.

 Supporting Member Organizations

 Supporting Member Organizations are those who are recognized by USA Judo as partners, sponsors, vendors, or in a role that is supportive of USA Judo’s mission, strategic initiatives and/or operations.